 Cross Browser Testing – Best Practices

-Why It Is Important
+Why It Is Browser Testing Important

 A short list of techniques that can be used to catch them are:

-– resizing the browser
+- Resizing the browser

-– zooming in and out if applicable
+- Zooming in and out if applicable

-– turning CSS off
+- Turning off CSS

-– using only a keyboard to interact with the application.
+- Using only a keyboard to interact with the application

 Any browser can be used.

-Which browsers should you test first?
-The top 4 that make up 98% of the user share as of 2016?
+What are the top 4 browsers that makeup 98% of the market as of 2016?
 These, of course, are Chrome, Internet Explorer, Firefox and Safari.
-Or should you start from the least popular browsers because they are the ones that expose 80% of the bugs?
+But should you start from the least popular browsers because they are the ones that expose 80% of the bugs?

-When you finish, you will have roughly 80 percent of the bugs.
-However, be aware that fixing bugs in older browsers, can worsen your application code.
+When you finish, you will have identified roughly 80% of the bugs.
+However, be aware that fixing bugs in older browsers, can worsen your code.

 In addition to using different screen sizes, pixel densities and orientations as before, try testing on multiple devices with varying capabilities.

-Do the same tests on the medium-risk browsers you have experience with, and hopefully there are some.
+Run the same tests on the medium-risk browsers you have experience with, and hopefully, there are some.

 If you found any bugs and you fixed them, iterate once more through steps 1 to 4.
 Continue doing so until no more bugs can be found.

-Image sourced from here
+Image sourced from borland.com